Homebrew/legacy-homebrew/README.md

 9. No duplication
-    MacPorts is an autarky -- you get a duplicate copy of zlib, OpenSSL, Python, etc. Homebrew isn't, and as a result everything you install has less dependencies and builds significantly faster.
+    MacPorts is an autarky -- you get a duplicate copy of zlib, OpenSSL, Python, etc. Homebrew uses what is already there, and consequently, most stuff has zero dependencies and builds faster.

-    Homebrew can integrate with Ruby gems, CPAN and Python EasyInstall.
-These tools exist already and do the job great.
-We don't duplicate packaging effort, we just improve on it by making these tools install with more management options.
+    We resist packaging stuff that is already packaged.
+So we have a [wiki][] page that describes how best to use RubyGems, Pip (or easy_install) and CPAN with OS X and Homebrew.

 10. Fork with Git
     The formula are all on git, so just fork to add new packages, or add extra